Binwise exploration of vector couplings in $B_s \to D_s^{(*)} \tau \bar \nu_\tau$ decays: Conclusion

 \section{Conclusion}

-In conclusion, we investigated the $b \to c \tau \bar{\nu}_\tau$ decays, specifically focusing on $B_s \to D_s^{(*)} \tau \bar{\nu}_\tau$, using a model-independent approach.
+In conclusion, we investigated the $b \to c \tau \bar{\nu}_\tau$ decays, specifically focusing on $B_s \to D_s^{(*)} \tau \bar{\nu}_\tau$, using a model independent approach.
 We examined the sensitivity of the (axial)vector coefficients on branching ratios and various physical observables across four different $q^2$ bins: $q^2 \in [3.2, 5]$, $[5, 7]$, $[7, 9]$, and $[9, q_{\rm max}^2]$.
-The physical observables considered include forward-backward asymmetry, $\tau$ polarization asymmetry, $D_s^*$ polarization asymmetry, lepton non-universality parameters, and the $\chi_{1,2,3,4,5,6}$ observables.
+The physical observables considered include forward backward asymmetry, $\tau$ polarization asymmetry, $D_s^*$ polarization asymmetry, lepton non-universality parameters, and the $\chi_{1,2,3,4,5,6}^{D_s^{(*)}}$ observables.
 We performed the analysis for six new physics scenarios, exploring all combinations of real and complex (axial)vector Wilson coefficients.
 Our findings indicate that the 2DS-III and 4DS-I scenarios significantly impact all observables across nearly all four $q^2$ bins, with some exceptions in the first bin for certain observables.
+The scenario 2DS-I also shows a good shift from the SM predictions for a few observables like foward backward asymmetry and $\chi_{1,2}$ observables of $B_s \to D_s^{*}$ decay modes.
 However, the $D_s^*$ and $\tau$ polarization asymmetries for the $B_s \to D_s^{(*)} \tau \bar{\nu}_\tau$ decay modes show no deviations from the SM predictions.
+The behavior predicted by the 1DS-II scenario aligns with that of the SM across all observables.
 Based on our analysis, we recommend investigating potential violations of lepton universality in the $B_s \to D_s^{(*)} \tau \bar{\nu}_\tau$ decay processes at B-factories and the LHCb experiment.